 Location: Access via Brown Bear Forest Service Road, from Highway 37 between Kitwanga and the Stewart/Hyder junction

 Finding Free Campsites in British Columbia

 Looking for more free campsites in British Columbia?
 No problem.
 Check out my guide to finding free camping in British Columbia.

 Like this post?
-PIN or save it for future reference with one of the above photos!
+PIN or save it for future reference with one of the below images!